BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/README.md

 python -m pip install -e .
 ```

 The project was developed with Python 3.12 and PyTorch 2.5.
-GPU training is optional but strongly recommended for the full matrix.
+GPU processing is applied to accelerate the training of full matrix.

 ## Software checks